casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

     --key [ACCOUNT_HASH]
 ```

 Substitute the state root hash and account hash values you just retrieved into this command and execute it.
 Do not be surprised if you see nothing on the network.
-That is because we have not deployed anything to the network yet!
+That is because we have not sent anything to the network yet!

 ## Deploy the Counter {#deploy-the-counter}

-Let us try deploying the _counter-define_ contract to the chain.
+Let us try installing the _counter-define_ contract to the chain.
 First, we need to compile it.

 The makefile included in the repository makes compilation trivial.
-With these two commands, we can build (in release mode) and test the contract before deploying it. _make prepare_ sets the Wasm target and _make test_ builds the contracts and verifies them.
+With these two commands, we can build (in release mode) and test the contract before installing it. _make prepare_ sets the Wasm target and _make test_ builds the contracts and verifies them.

 ```bash
 cd counter